johannegg/Project-2---IT2810/README.md

 - **OWNS** (connects a User to a Playlist)
 - **HAS_FAVORITES** (connects a User to a Song)

-Altogether our database contains 5 656 nodes and (at the moment) 5 955 relationships.
+Altogether our database contains 5 656 nodes and 5 955 relationships (at the moment).

 ### The Dataset